 180-day deemed approval.
 Oklahoma's deemed approval mechanism is one of its most distinctive features.
 By voluntarily providing an accounting with proper notice, a trustee can start a 180-day clock.
 If no objection is filed, the trustee is protected.
 This gives trustees a strong incentive to be transparent about trust administration, and it gives beneficiaries a clear window to review and raise concerns.

-1941 origin.
-Oklahoma's Trust Act is one of the oldest comprehensive trust statutes in this group of non-UTC states.
-Its longevity means there is a deep body of case law interpreting its provisions, which can be both a benefit (more certainty about how courts will apply the rules) and a limitation (some provisions reflect older legal thinking).
+1941 origin with 2025 UTC adoption.
+Oklahoma's Trust Act is one of the oldest comprehensive trust statutes in the country, and it remains in effect for trusts created before November 1, 2025.
+Oklahoma adopted the UTC effective November 1, 2025 via HB 1850, creating a dual-framework system.
+The OTA's longevity means there is a deep body of case law interpreting its provisions, which can be both a benefit (more certainty about how courts will apply the rules) and a limitation (some provisions reflect older legal thinking).

 Granular self-dealing prohibitions.
 Rather than a general "duty of loyalty" that courts interpret case by case, Oklahoma spells out specific prohibited transactions.
 This gives clearer guidance about what a trustee can and cannot do, but it also means the rules may not cover every possible conflict situation.